Thomas C. Ayers's Collection

 Description:

 Birmingham.
-Here is an original photo that I took of a Pennsylvania Railroad train near Birmingham, Pennsylvania, on 10 July 1965.
-Shown here (L to R) are PRR engines #5765, #5714, #5889, #5856, and #5867.
-All were built by EMD. #5765 and #5714 are EP-22's built in 1952 and rated at 2,250 horsepower each. #5889 is an EP-22 built in 1950 and rated at 2,250 horsepower. #5856 and #5867 are EP-20's rated at 2,000 horsepower each; #5856 was built in 1948, but #5867 was built in 1949.
-They are pulling a 48-car westbound mail/express train.
-This photo was taken at the stone quarry crossing, just off of State Route 453.
+Here is an original photo that I took in Birmingham, Pennsylvania, on 10 July 1965.
+Shown here (L to R) are Pennsylvania Railroad engines #5765, #5714, #5889, #5856, and #5867.
+All were built by GM-EMD.
+Engines #5765, #5714, and #5889 are EP-22's rated at 2,250 horsepower each. #5765 was built in March of 1952, #5714 in November of 1952, and #5889 in April of 1950.
+Engines #5856 and #5867 are EP-20's rated at 2,000 horsepower each; #5856 was built in February of 1948, but #5867 was built in March of 1949.
+They're pulling a 48-car westbound mail & express train.
+Photo taken at the stone quarry crossing, just off of State Route 453.

 Photo Date: